 The most modern combat aircraft in the South Korean Air Force are the X-NUMX F-60K fighters, the X-NUMX multi-purpose F-15C and X-NUMX two-seater F-117D.
 In addition, there are own-produced X-NUMX lightweight multi-purpose combat aircraft FA-16 (another 51 machine has been ordered), which represent the combat version of the T-16 Golden Eagle jet training aircraft.
 In addition to them, the Air Force has a substantial number of obsolete American fighter jets - the 20 F-50 Phantom II and the 40 Northrop F-50, while the actual combat capability of these fighters is highly doubtful.
 Although it does matter what to compare with, because the DPRK air force still has Chinese copies of the Soviet MiG-69 fighter.

-The actions of the combat aviation of South Korea are able to coordinate the 4 of the AEW aircraft of the Boeing 737 AEW & C, in addition there is the 8 of the British reconnaissance and surveillance aircraft RC-800s built on the basis of the Hawker 800.
-Military transport aviation is represented by X-Numx American aircraft Lockheed C-16 and 130 Spanish CN-18M, as well as two aircraft for the transport of top commanders Boeing 235 and Boeing 737.
+The actions of the combat aviation of South Korea are able to coordinate 4 AWACS aircraft Boeing 737 AEW & C, in addition there are 8 British reconnaissance and surveillance aircraft RC-800s, built on the basis of Hawker 800.
+Military transport aviation is represented by 16 American aircraft Lockheed C-130 and 18 Spanish CN -235M, as well as two aircraft for the transport of senior command personnel Boeing 737 and Boeing 747.

 At present, the South Korean T-50 Golden Eagle is gradually becoming its main training aircraft of the South Korean Air Force.
 The Air Force already has 22 of such aircraft (a total of 63 machines have been ordered).
 All of them will have to replace American Northrop F-5F used for training purposes in the air force.
 The T-50 family of aircraft, including the FA-50 light multipurpose combat aircraft, has good prospects, including export ones.
 The Republic of Korea also plans to purchase fifth-generation F-40A fighter jets from the US.